-Located in the Australian Alps through the Victorian High Country, Blue Rag Range Track is a spectacular off road adventure.
+Tucked away in the Victorian High Country of Australia, Blue Rag Range Track is a spectacular off road adventure.
 The track is very remote and rated as very difficult.
 It’s definitely only for 4WD cars with good clearance.